mtzfactory/nango/Readme.md

 …and many more capabilities.

+## 📘 Blueprints

+Our [22+ Blueprints](https://docs.nango.dev/blueprint-catalog/blueprint-overview), such as [Intercom](https://docs.nango.dev/blueprint-catalog/blueprint-intercom), [Airtable](https://docs.nango.dev/blueprint-catalog/blueprint-airtable), [Asana](https://docs.nango.dev/blueprint-catalog/blueprint-asana), [Hubspot](https://docs.nango.dev/blueprint-catalog/blueprint-hubspot) or [Xero](https://docs.nango.dev/blueprint-catalog/blueprint-xero), help you kickstart your next integration.
+Add two lines of code to your frontend & Nango config (see Quickstart) and you get:

+-   Builtin & pre-configured OAuth flow (see Quickstart)
+-   Builtin & pre-configured requests authorization
+-   Automatic auth credentials handling & access token refresh
+-   Automatic retries on timeouts
+-   Automatic rate-limit handling
+-   Full access to the API: Use any endpoint & raw requests/response
+-   Community contributed gotchas & learnings which cover everything the API docs missed (add yours too!)

+Nango also works with every other API, Blueprints are optional.
+We add more Blueprints every week.

 ## 🚀 Quickstart

-Follow our [Quickstart guide](https://docs.nango.dev/quickstart/node) to **build a Slack integration from scratch**!
+Follow our [Quickstart guide](https://docs.nango.dev/quickstart/node) to **build a Slack integration from scratch in 10 minutes**!

-With Nango, your integration code will look like this (node.JS example, [see other languages](https://docs.nango.dev/quickstart/other)):
+With Nango, your integration code will look like this (Node.js example, [see other languages](https://docs.nango.dev/quickstart/other)):

 ```ts
 import { Nango } from '@nangohq/node-client';